We fund and oversee research to help us understand certain workplace issues.

 Illegal phoenix activity can significantly impact on getting unpaid employee entitlements back to employees.

 We're part of a government-wide Phoenix Taskforce that works together to combat illegal phoenix activity.
-It’s made up of 30 Federal, State and Territory government agencies, including us, the Australian Taxation Office, Australian Securities & Investments Commission, and Department of Jobs and Small Business.
+It’s made up of 37 Federal, State and Territory government agencies, including the Australian Taxation Office, Australian Securities & Investments Commission, and the Attorney-General's Department - Fair Entitlements Guarantee branch.
 Information about the Taskforce is available on the Australian Taxation Office (ATO) Phoenix Taskforce page .

 We've also been involved in 2 reports commissioned about the issue.